Research Student: George Wilson

 - Britain’s Broken Minimum Wage The Huffington Post 25 September 2014

-I have been invited and funded to present my research nationally and internationally, including in Brazil, Italy, Sweden and the USA.
+I have been invited and funded to present my research nationally and internationally, including in Brazil, Ireland, Italy, Hungary, the Netherlands, Sweden and the USA.

 In September 2014, I was invited to serve as part of the UK PhD delegation at the prestigious Pontignano comparative labour law conference in Gaeta, Italy.